-Blue Springs – Diving is not permitted at this cluster known as Blue Springs, but a mask and snorkel are all that’s required for good look at the fish and swaying plant life that inhabit the 20-foot deep pool.
+Diving is not permitted at this cluster known as Blue Springs, but a mask and snorkel are all that is required for a good look at the fish and swaying plant life that inhabit the 20-foot deep pool.

-Fanning Springs – Snorkelers and swimmers enjoy the 20-foot deep spring basin, which is fed by two springs: Big Fanning and Little Fanning.
+Snorkelers and swimmers can enjoy the 20-foot deep spring basin, which is fed by two springs: Big Fanning and Little Fanning.

-Hart Springs – Though diving is not permitted, make a big splash and cool off in the year round 72-degree water.
+Though diving is not permitted, make a big splash and cool off in the year round 72-degree water.
 Enjoy snorkeling the crystal clear underwater environment.
-See more at www.hartsprings.com.
+See more at www.hartprings.com.